RED LIGHT CAMERAS

 3.

-Traffic school: In Chapter 9, at the end of "Infraction Option # 5," the 10th and 11th editions say,
+Traffic school: In Chapter 9, at the end of "Infraction Option # 5," the 10th and 11th Editions say,

 "Warning: If you decide to fight (by pleading not guilty), you usually forfeit the option of having your case dismissed in exchange for attending traffic school."

-"Usually" exaggerates the risk.
+Back in 2003 & 2005 when those editions were published, "usually" exaggerated the risk.
 See Comment # 1, above.

 "(See Chapter 10, Section A2e.)"